hapi-robo/temi-guide/docs/source/getting-started.rst

 Getting Started
 ===============

-The following are instructions for building the most basic Android app that appears in temi's launcher.
-You can find a working example `here <https://github.com/hapi-robo/temi-app-template>`_.
+The following are instructions for building the a basic Android app that appears in temi's launcher.

 Create an Empty Activity Project
 --------------------------------